Mike Gray Couple Counselling & EFTfor Kingston upon Thames and Surbiton

 I particularly work with people who are having relationship difficulties such as:

 Please check my "Contact, Availability, and Charges" page and contact me if you have relationship problems like these.
 (I am based in Surbiton, convenient for Kingston upon Thames, Thames Ditton, Raynes Park, Wimbledon, and Richmond.)
 We can set up a first session to understand what is going on.
 If after the first session, you decide not to proceed, I will not mind, and will happily refund the cost of that session.
 You have to find a counsellor that's right for you.
-Most of my work is on Zoom, but I do have some face to face sessions in Surbiton.
+I have sessions on Zoom, and I do have some face to face sessions in Surbiton.

 Please feel free to contact me.